untitaker/blog/content/articles/kill-webdav.rst

 can't use a WebDAV client library.
 In practice, you copy-paste XML from the examples in the RFC into your source code and hope for the best.

-I also wrote a client.
+I also wrote a client called "vdirsyncer".
 I even `blogged about it
 <https://unterwaditzer.net/2014/vdirsyncer.html>`_.
 Yes, CalDAV and CardDAV
 being derived from WebDAV does allow for some pretty cool tricks involving a WebDAV FUSE filesystem and a bunch of shellscripts that scrape the files in